PascalMinder/geoblock/readme.md

 ### Define a custom log file `logFilePath`

 Allows to define a target for the logs of the middleware.
 The path must look like the following: `logFilePath: "/log/geoblock.log"`.
 Make sure the folder is writeable.

+### Define a custom log file `XForwardedForReverseProxy`

+Basically tells GeoBlock to only allow/deny a request based on the first IP address in the X-ForwardedFor HTTP header.
+This is useful for servers behind e.g. a Cloudflare proxy.

+### Define a custom log file `redirectUrlIfDenied`

+Allows returning a HTTP 301 status code, which indicates that the requested resource has been moved.
+The URL which can be specified is used to redirect the client to.
+So instead of "blocking" the client, the client will be redirected to the configured URL.